creatorpanda/CommandAndConquerSameKeyFix/README.md

 Congrats!
 You can now close *GeneralPandaGenerator* and run the game!
 Have fun! :D

 ### If there's a problem...
-youu will get a red button\
+you will get a red button\
 ![GPGErroredOut](https://github.com/creatorpanda/CommandAndConquerSameKeyFix/blob/main/Pictures/GPGErroredOut.png)

 and a message box, reading this:\